Curious-Ujjwal/MISDashboard_ShreeCements/curjobs.md

 -> Store the files according to the data-timestamp -- DONE -> Batch file for automating downloads -- DONE
-   (Make action on Task Scheduler to execute this batch file) -> Make models for final CSV datesheet --
+   (Make action on Task Scheduler to execute this batch file) -> Make models for final CSV datesheet -- DONE
--> Collecting the CSV data of four sheets in different variables -- DONE -> Declutter all the data from those variables, just keeping only data-containing cells -- -> Then, the function for preparing the combined data sheet in the required format -- -> Function for storing that in Django database. [includes authentication, automation of Session cookie] -- -> Function to pass the data from the final-sheet(s) onto the webpage --
+-> Collecting the CSV data of four sheets in different variables -- DONE -> Declutter all the data from those variables, just keeping only data-containing cells -- DONE -> Function for calculating the final values for the combined sheet from various dataframes -> one redirect url to call a request-based authentication and authorisation to save the final sheet variables -> Customise Sheet model to add the operator entries, like as mentioned in the models.py file -> Make the dashboard design FRONTEND, and send it to the mentors for review
+    -> Login function, Date filter, Representation through Charts, and then the table-view, save the table feature -> Guide to use the dashboard, and admin panel
+-> Connect the FRONTEND and BACKEND
+-> Customise the django-admin panel according to the Company's Website color scheme.
+-> and then review the code for debug purposes

 ##Features to be tested on the server while deploying:
 -> Make Task Scheduler to execute the batch file(filestorehelp.bat) every day